 Paruresis – Take The Help That’s Out There

-In conclusion we urge you to not accept the choice of living with a disorder such as shy bladder syndrome.
-We say, accept your Paruresis disorder and take the help that’s out there.
+In conclusion I urge you to not accept the choice of living with a disorder such as shy bladder syndrome.
+I say, accept your Paruresis disorder and take the help that’s out there.

 By help we don’t necessarily mean formal and costly one to one therapy (although this can be highly effective of course).
 If you can’t yet face opening up or don’t have the time or finances for this you can do it yourself.
 There’s books on the subject of paruresis, self-help shy bladder treatment options and paruresis organisations who can support you.

-We say take the help, transform your life, suffer no more and don’t be one of the 63% who choose living with a disorder.
+Take the help, transform your life, suffer no more and don’t be one of the 63% who choose living with a disorder.
 It’s not just going to disappear by itself but with a little help it CAN be overcome.
+Good luck!